apache/pulsar/site2/docs/schema-overview.md

 2. The producer requests to connect to the broker with the `SchemaInfo` extracted from the passed-in schema instance.

 3. The broker looks up the schema registry to check if it is a registered schema.
-   * If the schema is registered, the broker skips the [schema validation](schema-understand.md#schema-validation) and returns the schema version to the producer.
+   * If the schema is registered, the broker returns the schema version to the producer.
    * Otherwise, go to step4.

 4. The broker checks whether the schema can be auto-updated.